The best Amalfi Coast itinerary

 Amalfi, Italy © Shutterstock

-Day 3: Transfer to historic Amalfi Town
+Day 3: Amalfi Town

-One of the most historically significant — and picturesque — towns on the Amalfi Coast, it offers visitors a satisfying mix of cultural heritage, architectural beauty and coastal magic.
+One of the most historically significant—and picturesque—towns on the Amalfi Coast, it offers visitors a satisfying mix of cultural heritage, architectural beauty, and coastal magic.

-In exciting news, the best way to get from Positano to Amalfi Town is by ferry,— a fabulous 30-minute voyage that serves spectacular scenery.
+In exciting news, the best way to get from Positano to Amalfi Town is by ferry—a fabulous 30-minute voyage that serves spectacular scenery.

 Note that the ferry only operates seasonally from late spring to early autumn.
-If you’re traveling outside the ferry’s operating period, you can take an hour-long bus ride.
+If you’re traveling outside the ferry’s operating period, you can take an hour-long bus ride

 After checking into your accommodation, start exploring from Piazza Duomo, which sits in the heart of Amalfi Town.

 Into history?
-Be sure to visit the Amalfi Cathedral (Duomo di Amalfi) — a wonderful Romanesque structure with a striking staircase and ornate interior.
+Be sure to visit the Amalfi Cathedral (Duomo di Amalfi)—a wonderful Romanesque structure with a striking staircase and ornate interior.

 Come dusk, head to Amalfi Marina to watch fishing boats return as the sun sets, ahead of dining on freshly caught seafood in a local taverna.

-Where to stay
+Where to stay in Amalfi Town

 Rufalo Villa in Ravello, Amalfi Coast © Shutterstock